JuanCarlosdelValle/LagrangeMesh-Package/README.md

 the package has to be loaded as indicated.

-(B) *Loading the Package*.
+(B) *Loading the Package*

 This is a simple alternative that requires no full installation.
 Loading the package is achieved by evaluating
    <<"path/LagrangeMesh.wl" in the command line of the notebook
    we want to work with.
 The explicit form of path is found evaluating